co-cart/co-cart/NEXT_CHANGELOG.md

 * Error responses are now softer to prevent fatal networking when a request fails.
 * Monetary values improved and return all as a float value for better compatibility with JS frameworks.
 [See developers section for more](#developers).
 * Optimized products API response and updated schema.
+* All endpoints with schema now have proper schema title for proper identification.
+* The callback for cart update endpoint now passes the controller class so we don't have to call it a new.

 ## Security